-A Designated Medical Provider (DMP) is a medical professional or a facility selected by the employer to treat work-related injuries.
+A DMP is a medical professional or a facility selected by the employer to treat work related injuries.
 All employers in North Dakota have the option of selecting a DMP.

-An employer’s selection of a DMP does not apply to emergency treatment, treatment the worker did not know was related to a compensable injury or care directed by North Dakota Workforce Safety & Insurance (WSI) or DMP referrals.
+An employer’s selection of a DMP does not apply to emergency treatment, treatment the worker did not know was related to a compensable injury, or care directed by WSI or DMP referrals.

 The employer must: